Termessos: History

-The mythical founder of the city is Bellerophon.

 What is known of Termessos' history commences principally at the time that Alexander the Great surrounded the city in 333 BC; he likened the city to an eagle's nest and in one of few cases, failed to conquer it.
 Arrian, one of the ancient historians who dealt with this event and recorded the strategic importance of Termessos, notes that even a small force could easily defend it due to the insurmountable natural barriers surrounding the city.
 The location of the city at the mountain pass between the Phrygian hinterland and the plains of Pamphylia is described by Arrian.
 Alexander wanted to go to Phrygia from Pamphylia, and according to Arrian, the road passed by Termessos.
 There are other passes much lower and easier to access, so why Alexander chose to ascend the steep Yenice pass is still a matter of dispute.
 It is even said that his hosts in Perge sent Alexander up the wrong path.
 Alexander wasted much time and effort trying to force his way through the pass, which had been closed by the Termessians, and so, in anger he turned toward Termessos and surrounded it.
 Probably because he knew he could not capture the city, Alexander did not undertake an assault, but instead marched north and vented his fury on Sagalassos.